 There was a written procedure to follow if a member of staff had a sharps injury.
 A sharps injury is when a person is injured by a needle or other sharp object.
-There had been no incidents in the last two years.
+There had been no such incidents in the last two years.
 There were systems to reduce the risk of a sharps injury including sharps bins in each surgery and use of a safety system for re-sheathing needles.
 We saw evidence that staff were immunised against Hepatitis B to ensure the safety of patients and staff.

 The practice had policies and procedures for child protection and safeguarding adults.
 This included contact details for the local authority social services.
-There was a nominated lead for the safeguarding vulnerable children and adults.
+One of the other who shared the practice facilities dentists was the safeguarding lead for the protection of vulnerable children and adults.
 We saw certificates to show that staff had received training about safeguarding adults and children.
 Staff would raise concerns with the safeguarding lead.
 There had been no safeguarding issues reported by the practice to the local safeguarding team.

 There was a whistleblowing policy, which staff could follow if they had concerns about another member of staff's performance.
-There was information for staff about safeguarding and whistleblowing in the individual staff files
+There was information for staff about safeguarding and whistleblowing in the individual staff files.

-A nominated member of staff received safety alerts from the Medicines and Healthcare Regulatory Agency (MHRA) and NHS England.
-The dental nurse told us that the dentist would print off information about any relevant alerts and share it with staff.
+One of the other dentists received safety alerts from the Medicines and Healthcare Regulatory Agency (MHRA) and NHS England.
+The nurse told us that the dentist would print off information about any relevant alerts and share it with staff.